VenuImmadi/Contact-Form-Using-PHP-Jquery-and-Ajax/README.md

 # demos
-snippets and plugins for web usage
+Contact Form Using PHP, Jquery and Ajax

 <a href="authortuts.com/demos/php-ajax-contact-form/"> Demo link</a>